Krovvy14/Graph/README.md

 # Graph
-Dependencies: tshark, neo4j python driver
+Dependencies: tshark, sigma.js (follow install guidelines)

 This project can be run in two modes: read or write